Stan Carter: Cora Cross

-An on-screen storyline begun in May 2014 when Stan decided to loan Cora Cross, played by Ann Mitchell, money in order for her to move into a flat.
+An on-screen storyline begun in May 2014 when Stan decided to loan Cora Cross (Ann Mitchell), money in order for her to move into a flat.
 Cora and Stan's friendship progressed, to the amusement of his family and sometimes annoyance of their friend, Patrick Trueman (Rudolph Walker).
 At the 2014 British Soap Awards, Mitchell teased that there is "some interesting stuff" with Cora, including her relationship with Stan.
 Cora and Stan's relationship enters a rough patch when Cora discovers that Mick was arrested for kerb crawling and realises her daughter, Rainie Cross (Tanya Franks) was the prostitute involved.
 This puts strain on the relationship when Stan is unable to choose between Cora and Mick and when Stan tries to get Cora to clear Mick's name, it causes tension between them.
 Mick later reveals that he was covering for Ian Beale (Adam Woodyatt) and Stan and Cora resume their relationship.
 Stan's prostate cancer storyline affected his relationship with Cora as she struggled to cope due to her own past with cancer.
 It was announced on 6 December 2014 that Stan's final Christmas would see him transform the pub's barrel store into a "winter wonderland" for him and Cora to spend time together.
 It was revealed that the elderly couple would spend a poignant moment dancing together.
 It was later announced that Stan's ex-wife, Sylvie (Marlowe), would return to Albert Square on Christmas Day when Mick invites her to dinner.
 Cora becomes uncomfortable with Sylvie and decides to leave, annoying Stan who was hoping to enjoy his final Christmas.
 On 27 December 2014, it was announced that Cora would decide to leave Walford with her grandson, Dexter Hartman (Khali Best), to live with her daughter, Ava Hartman (Clare Perkins) in Newcastle and that Stan would "beg" Cora not to leave Walford.
 Stan will reportedly go to the tube station to say a final goodbye, but try persuading Cora to stay by admitting he wants to spend his final months with her.
 The scenes aired on 2 January 2015, where Cora decided to stay with Stan in Walford.